 RISE: The vertical distance from the eaves line to the ridge.

-ROLL ROOFING: Asphalt roofing products manufactured in roll form.
+ROLL ROOFING: Asphalt Roofing Greenville SC products manufactured in roll form.

 RUN: The horizontal distance from the eaves to a point directly under the ridge.
 One half the span.